-From the devastating loss of SXSW followed by forced postponements of so many weddings during the heart of Austin wedding season, school proms and graduation parties, non-profit fundraisers, and so much more.
+From the devastating loss of SXSW, followed by forced postponements of so many weddings during the heart of Austin wedding season.
+School proms and graduation parties, non-profit fundraisers, and so much more cancelled.
 What we thought was a disruption for several months has stretched for the rest of the year.
-Weddings have thankfully returned, and we’ve seen so many couples finally get to say “I Do”.
-These celebrations have been scaled down, and party favors now consist of masks and hand sanitizer bottles, but the love is so apparent.
-These families have gone through so much to finally have their special day, and these more intimate gatherings have been so touching.
+Weddings have thankfully returned, and we’ve seen so many couples finally get to say “I Do.”
+These celebrations have been scaled down.
+Party favors now consist of masks and hand sanitizer bottles, but the love is so apparent.
+These families have gone through so much to finally have their special day.
+So, these more intimate gatherings have been incredibly touching.
 We are thankful to be a part of these celebrations at a time we all need something to celebrate.

 We are also so thankful for the Austin event community.
-These trying times have brought us all closer together, sharing ideas, working through very difficult situations for our clients and ourselves while keeping a positive spirit.
-We have witnessed the care and extraordinary effort our local venues, caterers, planners and other event professionals have gone to keep us all safe.
+These trying times have brought us all closer together.
+Sharing ideas, working through very difficult situations for our clients and ourselves, all while keeping a positive spirit.
+We’ve witnessed the care and extraordinary effort our local venues, caterers, planners and event professionals have gone to keep us all safe.
 We are going to have one giant party when it is safe to hug, dance, and be in close proximity!

 And can we just stop to remember 2020 also brought us murder hornets, toilet paper shortages, monolith mysteries, Tiger King, boat parade mishaps, virtual happy hours, endless memes, and UFOs.
-In what year, would the US government confirming the existence of UFO sighting disappear from the headlines in one news cycle!
+In what year would the US government confirming the existence of UFO sightings disappear from the headlines?
+All in one news cycle!

 Peace out 2020 – we are ready for 2021!